-Below are some websites and articles to help illustrate the historical trauma faced by Native Americans, and why culturally appropriate foster homes are so important for these children.
+Below are some websites, publications and articles to help illustrate the historical trauma faced by Native Americans, and why culturally appropriate foster homes are so important for these children.

 White Bison Wellbriety Training Institute: This sustainable grassroots movement provides culturally based healing to the next seven generations of Native people.

 Nak Nu We Sha Program, Yakama Nation.
 Reflect on the importance of foster homes within the Native community.
 (9 min.)